richardhenyash/artofnht/README.md

 <img src="./assets/wireframes/nht-color-dark.png" style="margin: 15px; width:600px;">

 * White, used for highlighting
-* #FAFAFA - slightly off white, used for headings, highlighting, text and carousel indicators
+* #FAFAFA - "Cultured", used for headings, highlighting, text and carousel indicators
-* #9A9793 - light grey, used for navigation links and about page image outline
+* #9A9793 - "Spanish Grey", used for navigation links and about page image outline
-* #404040 - dark grey, used for block dividers, home page and gallery image outlines
+* #404040 - "Onyx", used for block dividers, home page and gallery image outlines
-* #222831 - very dark grey, used for background containers
+* #222831 - "Gunmetal", used for background containers
-* #D65A31 - red, used for links on about page
+* #D65A31 - "Flame", used for links on about page

 ## Technologies ##
 ### Languages ###